carlosclatg/DeckglTest/README.md

 # What is this project

-This project aims to create a web component to add layers either from json or from WMS services.
+This project aims to create a web component that consists in the following functionalities:
+- Map component
+- Functionality of adding/removing json and wms layers by listening to events.
+- Zoom in/out

 ## Available Scripts